 Morihei Ueshiba developed Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with the Omoto Kyo and Onisaburi Deguchi.

 Aikido Success Blueprint gives you Key Action Steps on how to fast-track your aiki skills.
-It offers you a massive collection... ebook, video, and audio gold-mine of wisdom!
+It offers you an ebook, video, and audio gold-mine of wisdom!

 When Andre Nocquet saw O-Sensei's way of working, and his amazing mastery of everyone, he thought how extraordinary he was, and very different from other people.